icosalogic/IcosaLogic_Inverter_PWM/README.md

 This library will run on many boards with SAMD51 processors, but smaller boards, or boards using chips with a fewer number of pins may have configuration restrictions.

+This library assumes it has total control over the TCCs and ADCs on the processor.
+That means, for example, if you configure the inverter for feedback, start it, then do an `analog_read()`, Arduino will reprogram one of the ADCs in a way that will probably break the inverter.
+It is best to configure this library's feedback mechanism to do all your analog reads.
+Calling `analog_write()` is also potentially a conflict.

 # Features
 - 50 or 60 Hz output frequency
 - Configurable PWM frequency